 - Unit equipment (host): The battery/charger/transfer device that powers its own lamps and any connected remote heads.

-- AHJ: Your local Authority Having Jurisdiction (fire marshal/electrical inspector) who interprets and enforces codes.
+- AHJ: Your local Authority Having Jurisdiction (fire marshal/electrical inspector).

 Need fundamentals (sizing, voltage drop, spacing)?
 See the remote head sizing and wiring guide.